Dynamical localization and slow dynamics in quasiperiodically-driven quantum systems

-Interestingly, many-body interactions applied to the clean system destroy dynamical localization, and the system approaches an infinite-temperature-like state.
-However, this approach to an infinite-temperature-like state is relatively slow if the parameters are tuned at the dynamical localization point as opposed to any arbitrary choices of the parameters.
-This follows from the fact that the drive suppresses the hopping parameters significantly at the dynamical localization point.
+In the presence of many-body interactions, dynamical localization is lost, and the system approaches the infinite-temperature state.
+However, the approach is notably slower when the parameters are specifically tuned at the dynamical localization point, as opposed to arbitrary parameter choices.
+This follows from the fact that the drive suppresses the hopping significantly at the dynamical localization point.
 Next, we demonstrate how the hopping suppression can be exploited to manipulate the dynamical behavior of a disordered many-body interacting system.
-Starting from the ergodic phase in the weak disorder limit of the undriven model, where the auto-correlation function is known to exhibit power-law decay accompanied by diffusive transport with a disorder-dependent dynamical exponent~\cite{PhysRevLett.114.160401}, we show that a quasiperiodic electric-field drive can in fact lead to a slow logarithmic relaxation.
-This is in sharp contrast to the periodic case, where the drive is known to give rise to drive-induced many-body localization~\cite{PhysRevB.96.020201}.
+Starting from the ergodic phase in the weak disorder limit of the undriven model, where the auto-correlation function is known to exhibit power-law decay~\cite{agarwal2015anomalous}, we show that a quasiperiodic electric-field drive can in fact lead to a slow logarithmic relaxation.
+This is in sharp contrast to the drive-induced MBL~\cite{bairey2017driving} that is seen for a high-frequency periodic drive.
 In Table~(\ref{table}), the chief findings from our work are summarized alongside already established results in the literature.

-\textit{Model Hamiltonian and driving protocol}: We consider a disordered interacting one-dimensional tight-binding chain subjected to a time-dependent electric field.
+\textit{Model Hamiltonian and driving protocol}: We consider a disordered interacting one-dimensional tight-binding chain subjected to a time-dependent electric field $\mathcal{F}\left(t\right)$.
 The model Hamiltonian can be written as: